A KOSHER TRADITION OF 120 YEARS

 At the same time that Moshe Weberman, son of a Chasidic Rabbi of Tisa Lik, Hungary immigrated to New York, Yaakov Horowitz, left Hungary and settled in New York.
 Moshe Weberman opened a restaurant serving his own processed delicatessen on Rivington Street.
 It became famous in its day and was a social center for Orthodox Jewish immigrants.
 Yaakov Horowitz, together with his four sons and his son-in-law, Yitzhak Margareten, established what became the world-famous Horowitz-Margareten Matzoh Bakers.

 Ben Zion Weberman married Julia Horowitz.
 Their youngest son is Pinchas Aaron.
-Pinchas Aaron’s sons, David, Shaya and Shlomo established the firm "Weberman’s Traditional Foods".
+Pinchas Aaron’s sons, David, and Shaya established the firm "Weberman’s Traditional Foods".
 They began operating out of the kitchen at Landow Yeshiva twenty-four years ago.
 From there they opened a restaurant at the Casablanca Hotel and did a flourishing catering and take-out food business.

 From there the Weberman Brothers built a commissary enabling them to produce quality foods on an enormous scale.
 Their reputation for high standards of quality and Kashrus opened the way for them to enlarge their business beyond the South Florida market.
 With their company now under the inspection and certification of the US Department of Agriculture, their business supplies high quality meals to hospitals, hotels and cruise ships.
 For the last three years they have been supplying Disney World's fast-food restaurants and five-star hotels.